The-Burnt-Socket-Club/SudokuSolver/README.md

 Similarly, the globals variables cols, rows and boxes will have to be changed.

 Another idea is to represent the containers inside each grid as attributes.
 Yeah, I think I'll stick to this for now.

+Nopes.
+Problem with this. sometimes, containers need to access grid data without parameters (like with print or repr)...